 - 1. Go to Settings > Image > Day and night, and make sure that the IR cut filter is set to Auto. - 2.
-To determine at what light level you want the camera to shift to night mode, set the Day-night shift priority to Day, Night or None. - 3.
-Enable Allow IR illumination and Synchronize IR illumination to use the camera's IR light when night mode is activated.
+To determine at what light level you want the camera to shift to night mode, move the Threshold slider toward Bright or Dark.